MandyYdnam/Robo_App/README.rst

 * Search Test using Robot Tags
 * Run/Track the batch execution status in real time.
 * Bookmarks your frequently used test sets to create batch easily.
-* Run Robot Batch in multiple threads to seed up the execution.
+* Run Robot Batch in parallel to seed up the execution.
 * Designed to suite Mobile and Web test Automation in mind.
 * This application is written in Python_ 3.7.
 Not tested for Python 3.8
 * Can be integrated with Microfocus ALM Authentication.